 After your offer to buy a real estate property enters the contract phase, what follows is a virtually endless check-writing process.
 You’ll be faced with numerous unavoidable costs, such as lawyer and realtor fees – the combination of which could have you seeking cost-cutting measures elsewhere.
+So, how much does a home inspector cost?

 You may be tempted to save a few hundred dollars by skipping home inspection, however, there are several good reasons why you shouldn’t.
 Here are a few of them.